Shreyashi071/Sales-Dashboard/README.md

-SUPERSTORE SALES POWER BI  DASHBOARD
+Superstore Sales Power BI Dashboard

 Incorporated data analysis techniques, specialising in time series analysis, to deliver valuable insights, accurate sales forecassting, and interactive dashboard creation, dring business success

-Objectives:
+🔍 Objective:

 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

-Tech Stacks:
+🛠 Tech Stack:

 The dashboard was built using the folowing tools and technology: